w3f/polkadot-wiki/docs/maintain-guides-how-to-validate-kusama.md

 timedatectl
 ```

-When you see something like `System clock synchronized: yes` then it is fine.
-If you do not see it, just install it by executing:
+If NTP is installed and running, you should see `System clock synchronized: yes` (or a similar message).
+If you do not see it, you can install it by executing:

 ```sh
 sudo apt-get install ntp